SovaNetwork/network-enclave/docs/scope.md

 ### Technical Requirements

 1. Securely manage a root extended master private key
-2. Generate deterministic keys for smart contracts
-3. Sign Bitcoin transaction inputs
+2. Generate key shards to be used by validators in signing.
-4. Provide high availability and resilience
+3. Provide high availability and resilience

 ### Core Components